-Edgar Wood worked like an artist with a small number of assistants designing buildings, furniture, stained glass, sculpture, metal and plaster work.
-Many commissions came from friends and family in Middleton, Rochdale, Oldham, Huddersfield, Hale and Stockport.
-Influenced by the artistic and socialist writings of William Morris, he saw himself as an artisan serving the people of these localities.
+He worked more like an artist than an architect, designing buildings, furniture, stained glass, sculpture, metal and plaster work.
+His buildings are mostly clustered in the towns of Middleton, Rochdale, Oldham, Huddersfield and Hale.
+Influenced by the writings of William Morris, he saw himself as an artisan serving the people of these localities.

 In the 1880s, art nouveau was a new graphic style based on extended lines and sensuous curves.
-Edgar Wood was the first in Europe to develop it into an architectural expression, emphasizing verticality and bright colour in his designs.
-The Arts & Crafts, on the other hand, revived traditional building techniques to create beautiful yet practical buildings and Edgar Wood also pioneered also using vernacular and Jacobean features.
+Edgar Wood was among the first in Europe to develop it into an architectural expression, emphasizing verticality and bright colour in his designs.
+In the 1890s, he combined it with the vernacular features and materials found in cottages and barns, creating a hybrid style which was both cultured and rustic.

-As his work matured in the 1890s, Edgar Wood started designing strictly ‘plan first’.
-He also kept his elevations very plain, allowing the surface quality and colour of the materials give the building is character.
-In these and other ways, Edgar Wood anticipated modern design approaches.
-Around 1900, his buildings took on expressionist forms, confirming his avant-garde reputation and art nouveau sensibility.
+Edgar Wood designed strictly ‘plan first’ and kept his elevations very plain.
+In these and other ways, he rejected mainstream Victorian design and anticipated modern design approaches.
+Around 1900, his buildings took on expressionist forms, confirming his avant-garde reputation.